Xvfb

 Xvfb or X virtual framebuffer is a display server implementing the X11 display server protocol.
 In contrast to other display servers, Xvfb performs all graphical operations in virtual memory without showing any screen output.
-From the point of view of the client, it acts exactly like any other X display server, serving requests and sending events and errors as appropriate.
+From the point of view of the X client app, it acts exactly like any other X display server, serving requests and sending events and errors as appropriate.
 However, no output is shown.
 This virtual server does not require the computer it is running on to have any kind of graphics adapter, a screen or any input device.
 Only a network layer is necessary.

+Xvfb supports several X Protocol Extensions, such as Compositing and OpenGL GLX support via Mesa.

 Usage scenarios

 Xvfb is primarily used for testing: